 Words Without Borders invites you to a multilingual reading and celebration of poetry in translation, held in partnership with the Academy of American Poets.
-Join us for an evening of poetry in Arabic, French, Malay, Spanish, and English, with readings by Najwan Darwish and translator Kareem James Abu-Zeid; Samira Negrouche and translator Marilyn Hacker; Zahid M. Naser and translator Pauline Fan; and Jeannette Clariond and translator Samantha Schnee.
+Join us for an evening of poetry in Arabic, French, Malay, Spanish, and English, with readings by Samira Negrouche and translator Marilyn Hacker; Zahid M. Naser and translator Pauline Fan; Jeannette Clariond and translator Samantha Schnee; and translator Kareem James Abu-Zeid.

-The poems featured at the reading will also be published in Words Without Borders and in POETS.org’s Poem-a-Day series throughout September, which is National Translation Month.
+The poems featured at the reading were also published in Words Without Borders and in POETS.org’s Poem-a-Day series throughout September, which was National Translation Month.
 While we cannot gather in person this year, we look forward to convening virtually with you and these fantastic translators and poets based around the world to celebrate the power of poetry to bring us together across languages, cultures, and continents.

 There will be closed-captioning for the English-language portion of the event, and an accessibility packet will be available.

 Kareem James Abu-Zeid is an award-winning freelance translator of authors from across the Arab world.
 His most recent translation is the Palestinian poet Najwan Darwish’s Exhausted on the Cross (NYRB Poets, 2021).
 He lives in the countryside just outside of Santa Fe, New Mexico.